zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

   - [ ] Do I get better results if I train for more than 4k steps?
   - [ ] Can the model learn faster using cyclic learning rates?
   - [ ] Does it help to to remove train samples to fit training sequence length?
 First experiment gives worse results, but not sure if the differences are significative.
+  - [ ] Could I train faster by changing the batch size?
 - [ ] Do we get improvements in submission?
+- [ ] If I make the same submission 3 times, what is the variability of the score?
+(Using a random seed)